colejarczyk/doc/userguide/getting_started/settings/Configuration/pushy.rst

     **To display push notification, only API key is not enough**

-    You have to put a code into your app or/and website application code.
-Documentations how to do this can be found on the official pushy website ``https://pushy.me/docs/web-push``
+    You have to put some code into your app or/and website application codebase.
+Documentation on how to do this can be found on the official pushy website ``https://pushy.me/docs/web-push``

-Below, you will find an example of code that can be paste to enable notification.
+Below, you will find example code that can be used to test notifications.

 .. code-block:: json